Super Mario World (NES)

 Hidden JY Logo

-While in any level, pause and press Up, Right, A, Down, Right, B, Up, Left to trigger a hidden JY logo screen, using the standard full-screen logo found in most JY-published games.
+In any level, pause and press Up, Right, A, Down, Right, B, Up, Left to trigger a hidden JY logo screen, using the standard full-screen logo found in most JY-published games.
 The only way out is to reset.

 This code also works in the incomplete version, but parts of the logo appear smashed up.